ribokit/RiboDraw/README.md

 Please e-mail questions to `ribokit.info@gmail.com`

 ## Getting Started
-### Installation
+### Installation of RiboDraw
-Ribodraw has been tested on MATLAB R2016a.
+Ribodraw has been tested on MATLAB R2016a and MATLAB 2017b.
 Some functionality makes use of the Mapping Toolbox and maybe other Toolboxes.

 Download RiboKit either by cloning this repository: